Kappa Alpha’s system of Province Courts of Honor is unique among national college fraternities.

 Each member, upon induction into the Court of Honor, receives the Court of Honor Jewel, and the Court’s membership certificate.

 Nearly 2,300 brothers have been inducted into the Order’s Courts of Honor since its inception in 1930.
 Through this Court of Honor system, these alumni are honored for their exemplary service to the Order and to their fellow man.

 Use this form to order Court of Honor certificates and jewels.
-Contact Kristy Reed at the National Administrative Office by calling (540) 463-1865 for any questions or concerns regarding Courts of Honor.
+Contact Erika Brooke at the National Administrative Office by calling (540) 463-1865 for any questions or concerns regarding Courts of Honor.